 This program is designed to serve those who wish to gain specialized knowledge in the field of nonprofit management without committing to a graduate program.
+Classes are offered online and on campus.
 Secondarily, students who are admitted into the MPA program with a specialty in nonprofit management may apply for the graduate certificate in nonprofit management.

 CurriculumThe content and curriculum have been carefully designed to provide nonprofit professionals with cutting edge skills, best practices, and essential management tools necessary to thrive in today's dynamic nonprofit environment.
 Successful completion of two required courses and two electives is necessary to earn the certificate.

 The use of marketing and fundraising strategies for nonprofits.
 Incorporates both theory and practice as students learn the fundamentals of marketing and resource development and apply them to hands-on projects in local nonprofit agencies.
 3 hours.

 The day-to-day challenges faced by managers of nonprofit agencies, including the challenge of fund raising, balancing competing values as related to efficiency, effectiveness, and equity.
 3 hours.